How to Calculate cubic-bezier for Natural Motion

 /**

-* Maps physical spring parameters to CSS cubic-bezier control points.
+* Maps stiffness and damping to cubic-bezier control points.

 *